 There are nine little towns that I believe are the most beautiful small towns in Italy.

-I'm Italian; my husband isn't.
-I still love him anyway!
+I’m Italian; my husband isn’t.
+But hey, I still love him anyway!
 None of us are perfect, right?
-I've spent over ten years living in Italy with my husband, exploring every region of this wonderful country, from Venice to Catania and all the little corners in between.
+Over the past ten years, we’ve lived in Italy, exploring every region of this incredible country together—from the winding canals of Venice to the sun-kissed streets of Catania, and every hidden corner in between.

 For more great towns in Italy?
 Get a copy of One Hundred & One Beautiful Small Towns of Italy